-Beginning Fall 2020, the new vaccine requirements are:
+Beginning JULY 2020, the new vaccine requirements for the State of Hawaii post-secondary schools are:

-- 2 doses of Measles with at least one dose being an MMR (at least 4 weeks apart)
+- two doses of Measles with at least one dose being an MMR-Measles/Mumps/Rubella (at least four weeks apart)

-- 2 doses of Varicella (Varivax) (at least 4 weeks apart)
+- two doses of Varicella (Varivax) (at least 4 weeks apart)

-- 1 dose of MCV (Meningococcal Conjugate) taken at age 16 or later
+- one dose of MCV (Meningococcal Conjugate) taken at age 16 or later

-- 1 dose of TDAP (Tetanus/Diphtheria/Pertussis) at age 12 or later, AND proof of a primary series of DPT.
-(Those who have never been vaccinated against Tetanus, Diphtheria or Pertussis should receive a series of 3 vaccinations: Tdap, followed by a dose of Td at least 4 weeks after the first Tdap, and another dose of Td at least 6 months after the previous Td.
+one dose of TDAP (Tetanus/Diphtheria/Pertussis) at age 11 or later, AND proof of a primary series of DPT.
+(Those who have never been vaccinated against Tetanus, Diphtheria or Pertussis or do not have documentation should receive a series of three vaccinations: Tdap, followed by a dose of Td at least four weeks after the first Tdap, and another dose of Td at least six months after the previous Td.
 A single dose of Tdap can substitute for any of the Td doses in the 3 dose series.)

 You may have your physician complete the State Health Immunization Requirements form to document your vaccine information.
 These vaccines are usually available at your physician's office or your local health department.
-The BYUH Health Center offers these vaccines for a fee.
+BYUH Health Services offers these vaccines for a fee.

 The DOH also requires tuberculosis (TB) clearance before class attendance.
 You may get a TB skin test upon arrival at BYU–Hawaii or at your physician's office, PROVIDED ALL CRITERIA on the Tuberculosis Clearance Form are met.
 If you are planning to get your TB test at BYU–Hawaii, please do not get an MMR or Varicella vaccine less than 30 days prior to arriving on campus.

 Once your completed immunization record has been received and approved, you will be able to proceed with your registration.
-Failure to complete your State Health Immunizations or provide the necessary information to the Health Center may delay your registration or approval to attend class.
-If you have not take all of your required vaccines, please send in or email your vaccination record to the Health Center so that we can let you know which vaccines are still needed.
+Failure to complete your state health immunizations or provide the necessary information to the Health Center may delay your registration or approval to attend class.
+If you have not taken all of your required vaccines, please send in or email your vaccination record to Health Services so that we can let you know if any vaccines are still needed.

-Former students who are returning to school may call or email the Health Center to check on your State Health immunization status.
-Your requirements may have already been met, and we may be able to clear you for registration by phone.
+Former students who are returning to school may call or email Health Services to check on your state health immunization status.

 Medical or Religious Exemptions